 When: Late March to late May

-From late March to late May, Showa Kinen Park in Tachikawa hosts its annual Flower Festival, kicking off with cherry blossoms and transitioning into vibrant fields of rape blossoms, tulips and more.
-The park is especially known for its tulips in April, but the festival also highlights poppies and rapeseeds in May, as well as water lilies later in the season.
+From late March to late May, Showa Kinen Park in Tachikawa hosts its annual Flower Festival, kicking off with cherry blossoms and transitioning into vibrant fields of canola blossoms, tulips and more.
+The park is especially known for its April tulips but the festival also highlights poppies and canola in May, as well as water lilies later in the season.

 Throughout the festival, visitors can enjoy a variety of flower-related activities and workshops.

-If you love flowers, use traditional wagashi molds to form delicate sweets in the form of Japan’s seasonal flowers while you sip hand-made matcha tea in a nerikiri-making class.
+If you love flowers, this class invites participants to use traditional wagashi molds and methods to form delicate sweets in the form of Japan’s seasonal flowers while sipping hand-made matcha tea in a nerikiri-making class.

 Mt.
 Takao Fire-Walking Festival